MannLabs/directlfq/README.md

 ## Installation

 directLFQ can be installed and used on all major operating systems (Windows, macOS and Linux).
-There are currently two different types of installation possible:
+There are different types of installation possible:

 * [**One-click GUI installation:**](#one-click-gui-installation) Choose this installation if you only want the GUI and/or keep things as simple as possible.
 * [**Pip installation:**](#pip-installation) Choose this installation if you want to use directlfq as a Python package in an existing Python 3.9 environment (e.g. a Jupyter notebook).
 If needed, the GUI and CLI can be installed with pip as well.